pixsys-electronics/nodered-podman-tutorial/README.md

 	<img src="assets/node-red-nodes.png" alt="NodeRedWelcome" width="60%">

 7. In order to make sure everything works correctly, the following [flow](https://nodered.org/docs/user-guide/editor/workspace/flows) has been provided.
-It will generate a workspace where the 2 serial ports (`/dev/ttyCOM1` and `/dev/ttyCOM2`) are connected in looback, while a random values generator periodically writes to `/dev/ttyCOM1` and a gauge and a time plot shows data that is coming from `/dev/ttyCOM1`.
+It will generate a workspace where the 2 serial ports (`/dev/ttyCOM1` and `/dev/ttyCOM2`) are connected in loopback.
+A random values generator periodically writes to `/dev/ttyCOM1` and a gauge and a time plot shows data that is coming from `/dev/ttyCOM2`.
 If everything is set up correctly, you should see data printed in the debug window, and charts is the dashboard moving every second.

 	```json
 	[